sage-etcher/nsadv-hellorld/README.md

 If anyone reading this has either of those feel free to reach out to me and I'll try to shoot ya a reasonable offer! =DD

 I just got the NorthStar Advantage earlier this year so I am still learning, but for now, this is where I sign off, thanks for reading this far, sage, logging off.

+## Open Source License (Apache version 2.0)

+Copyright 2023 Sage I. Hendricks

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at

+&nbsp;&nbsp;&nbsp;&nbsp;<http://www.apache.org/licenses/LICENSE-2.0>

+Unless required by applicable law or agreed to in writing, software
+distributed under the License is distributed on an "AS IS" BASIS,
+WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and
+limitations under the License.